bcrowell/election/README.md

 After this is some state-by-state data.
 Here are the first few lines of a run:

-               predictit   sim   polls     RCL
+                  predictit   sim   polls     sim    width    RCL
-    in   -4.0      0.15    0.25   -11.5    0.09
-    mt   -4.0      0.18    0.25   -9.3    0.11
+    IN      -4.5      0.15    0.16   -11.5   -10.8    4.44    0.05
+    MT      -3.0      0.18    0.23   -9.3   -6.5    4.44    0.06
+    TX      -2.0      0.37    0.31   -0.3   -4.1    4.44    0.02
+    ME-02   -1.0      0.42    0.43    3.0   -1.2    4.44    0.06

 Four of these columns are just a recap of inputs from data.csv.
-The "sim" column shows the probability from the simulation that this state will go democratic.
+The first numerical column is the semi-quantitative "lean" rating for which way the state leans.

+The next two columns are the probability for D to win based on predictit and based on the simulation.

+The next three columns are the real polling data, mean election-day voting data from the simulation, and the width of the bell curve being used to simulate this state's uncorrelated uncertainty (in addition to the nationwide, correlated uncertainty controlled by A).

 The RCL column gives the probability that the R candidate will win the election, conditioned on the hypothesis that he loses this state.